iamrishabhnirmalkar/JavaScript/README.md

 5. Comparison === or ==
 6. Memory (Stack Memory and Heap Memory)
 7. String , convert into object , prototype of string

+### Day 02

+1. Number , convert into object , prototype of number
+2. Math